revell-logo

 Hunting Applications

 Remember that environmental factors like temperature and altitude can shift your zero, especially at longer ranges.
+A rifle zeroed in summer heat may shoot differently in cold winter weather.
+Hunters should confirm their zero before each season and note the conditions when zeroing was performed.

 Competition Shooting

 For defensive rifles, a 50-yard zero provides optimal performance at typical engagement distances while maintaining effectiveness to 200 yards.
+This zero minimizes holdover across the 0-200 yard range, which covers most defensive scenarios.
+Some tactical shooters prefer a 100-yard zero for simplicity and predictability, accepting that closer shots may require holding slightly low.

 Troubleshooting Common Zeroing Problems